nightscout/wearenotwaiting.github.io/README.md

-# wearenotwaiting.github.io
+# WeAreNotWaiting

-WeAreNotWaiting portal page
+This page will act as a portal page to various WeAreNotWaiting projects.
+Stay tuned!